sulu/sulu-docs/book/getting-started/setup.rst

 Setup a website!
 ================

 On this page you'll learn how to configure your website.
-You'll define spaces and languages, create templates, set the correct permissions and create a user.
+You'll define webspaces and languages, create templates, set the correct permissions and create a user.

 Webspaces